-The Regional Refugee and Resilience Plan (3RP) represents a strategic platform for coordination, planning, advocacy, and fundraising between humanitarian and development partners to respond to the Syrian crisis.
+The Regional Refugee and Resilience Plan (3RP) represents a strategic platform for coordination, advocacy, and fundraising between planning. humanitarian and development partners to respond to the Syrian crisis.
 It is a regional plan that includes five chapters covering Jordan, Turkey, Lebanon, Iraq, and Egypt.
 The 3RP has two interconnected components; the refugee component addressing protection and humanitarian assistance needs of refugees and the resilience component addressing resilience, stabilization, and development needs of affected individuals, communities, and institutions; aiming to strengthen the national actors' capacities.

-According to the 3RP (2021), the major challenges that Jordan is facing are the impact of COVID-19 on both refugees and host communities which resulted in an increase the unemployment rate, food insecurity, and inadequate access to basic services and needs.
+refugees and host communities which resulted in an increase the unemployment rate, food insecurity, and inadequate access to basic services and needs.
 Jordan's Key Selected Targets for year 2021 are highlighted below.
 Jordan Response Plan78